philipjscott/simple-thumbnail/README.md

   }
 })()

-// SimpleThumbnail.generateThumbnail() also supports piping to write streams, so you can do this with Express! app.get('/some/endpoint', async (req, res) => {
+// SimpleThumbnail.generate() also supports piping to write streams, so you can do this with Express! app.get('/some/endpoint', async (req, res) => {
   try {
-    await new SimpleThumbnail().generateThumbnail('path/to/video.webm', res, '150x100')
+    await new SimpleThumbnail().generate('path/to/video.webm', res, '150x100')
   } catch(err) {
     console.error(err)
   }